- How Many Megapixels Do The Best Astrophotography Cameras Have?

 When you are trying to differentiate cameras, one of the first specifications to look at is the megapixel count (MP).

-We looked at hundreds of images taken in the world’s leading astrophotography competition and calculated that the average megapixel count in the DSLR and mirrorless cameras used was 28.6MP.
+We looked at hundreds of images shortlisted in the world’s leading astrophotography competition and calculated that the average megapixel count in the DSLR and mirrorless cameras used was 28.6MP.

-Read on to understand how we got to this figure and to understand more about megapixels and astrophotography.
+Read on to understand how we got to this figure and to understand more about megapixels in cameras and astrophotography.

 How Many Megapixels Do The Best Astrophotography Cameras Have?